hazelcast/fraud-detection-onnx/README.md

 docker context use default
 ```

-## (Optional) Train the model and convert it to ONNX

-To-Do

 ## (Optional) Building Your own hazelcast-onnx image
-If you wanted to create your own hazelcast-onnx image and preload it with your data and model, you can check the [`Dockerfile`](./hz-onnx-debian/Dockerfile) in `hz-onnx-debian` for inspiration.
+If you want to create your own hazelcast-onnx image and preload it with your data and model, you can check the [`Dockerfile`](./hz-onnx-debian/Dockerfile) in `hz-onnx-debian` for ideas on how to bundle all components into your image

+Once you are happy with your updates to `Dockerfile`, you can create and publish your image by running

 ```
-docker-compose -f build-hz-onnx-image.yml build docker tag fraud-detection-onnx-hazelcast-onnx-debian <github-username>/<image-name>
+docker-compose -f build-hz-onnx-image.yml build docker tag fraud-detection-onnx-hazelcast-onnx-debian <your-github-username>/<image-name>
-docker push <github-username>/<image-name>
+docker push <your-github-username>/<image-name>
 ```

+## (Optional) Train the model and convert it to ONNX

+To-Do